John Davis (explorer): Naval and exploratory voyages

+East Indies voyages

-From 1596 to 1597 Davis seems to have sailed with Sir Walter Raleigh to Cádiz and the Azores as master of Raleigh's ship; from 1598 to 1600 he accompanied a Dutch expedition to the East Indies as pilot, sailing from flushing and returning to Middleburg, while carefully charting and recording geographical details.
+From 1596 to 1597 Davis seems to have sailed with Sir Walter Raleigh to Cádiz and the Azores as master of Raleigh's ship; from 1598 to 1600 he accompanied a Dutch expedition to the East Indies as pilot, sailing from Vlissingen and returning to Middelburg, while carefully charting and recording geographical details.
 He narrowly escaped destruction from treachery at Achin on Sumatra.

 From 1601 to 1603 he accompanied Sir James Lancaster as Pilot-Major on the first voyage of the English East India Company.
 For his part Davis was to receive £500 (around £1.5 million at 2015 values) if the voyage doubled its original investment, £1,000 if three times, £1,500 if four times and £2,000 if five times.

 Before departure, Davis had told London merchants that pepper could be obtained in Aceh at a price of four reals of eight per hundredweight - whereas it actually cost 20.
 When the voyage returned, Lancaster complained that Davis had been wrong about both the price and availability of pepper.
 Unhappy at being made a scapegoat for the situation, on 5 December 1604 Davis sailed again for the East Indies as pilot to Sir Edward Michelborne, an "interloper" who had been granted a charter by James I despite the supposed East India Company monopoly on trade with the East.

+Death and legacy

+Davis died on 27 December 1605, at about the age of 55, off Bintan Island near present-day Singapore.

-On this journey he was killed off Bintan Island near Singapore by one of his captive "Japanese" pirates whose disabled vessel he had just seized.
+He was killed by one of his captive "Japanese" pirates whose disabled vessel he had just seized.
 The pirates had taken the English in through several days of friendly discourse prior to the surprise attack in which the subject was 'dragged back, hacked and slashed, and thrust out again'.
 He died almost immediately after the attack.

 In the centuries after his death, the importance of Dutch whalers actually led the settlements along Greenland's western coast to be called "Straat Davis" after their name for the Strait, while the name "Greenland" was used to refer to the eastern shore, erroneously presumed to be the site of the Norse Eastern Settlement.

+John Davis is recognised also for his valuable contribution to proto-ethnography of Inuit.